-- (1) Strip Mode buttons: The PITCH, MOD, PERFORM, and NOTES buttons let you select the function of the Smart Strip (2).
-Press the Strip Mode buttons to enable or disable the corresponding function: - Enable PITCH or MOD to send MIDI Pitchbend or Modulation data to the selected Sound using the Smart Strip.
-While doing this, press REC in the Transport section to record your actions as MIDI automation into your Pattern. - Enable PERFORM and use the Smart Strip to control the Perform FX (if any) for the selected Group.
-Press SHIFT + PERFORM (FX Select) to quickly select and load a Perform FX for that Group.
-After loading an effect you can control it using the Smart Strip. - Enable NOTES and use the Smart Strip to play what's loaded on the pads: Sounds, notes or chords, depending on the current Pad Input mode.
-If you hold certain pads, only these pads are triggered by the strip; otherwise, all pads are triggered.
-For example, with pads in Keyboard mode, you can touch the strip for single notes, slide your finger for progressive note strums, use two fingers for instant jumps between notes, but that's not all: You can use the Smart Strip in combination with the Note Repeat, Arp, and Chord engines for endless creative possibilities.
+- (2) LOCK button: Press LOCK at any time to create a snapshot of all modulable parameters in your Project.
+Subsequently, change any of these parameters during your performance or studio session, then press the dim lit LOCK button again to recall the snapshot with the original parameter values.
+Press SHIFT + LOCK (Ext Lock) to access Extended Lock mode and store/recall up to 64 snapshots using your pads, update and organize them into banks, and configure morphing transitions between them.
+Lock is a powerful tool for extensive modulations, but also very useful to compare mixes, or to switch up snapshots during a live performance. - (3) Smart Strip: The Smart Strip puts control of several parameters literally at your fingertips: Depending on the Strip Mode button (4-7) selected above the Smart Strip, use it to apply pitch bend or modulation to the Sound(s) played on the pads, apply and tweak Perform FX in real time, or play Sounds by strumming on the strip, even with two fingers.
+Above the Smart Strip, a LED bar indicates the current value or note set on the strip. - (4)-(7) Strip Mode buttons: The PITCH (4), MOD (5), PERFORM (6), and NOTES (7) buttons let you select the function of the Smart Strip (3) underneath.
+Press the Strip Mode buttons to enable or disable the corresponding function: - Enable PITCH (4) or MOD (5) to send MIDI Pitchbend or Modulation data to the selected Sound using the Smart Strip.
+While doing this, press REC in the Transport section to record your actions as MIDI automation into your Pattern. - Enable PERFORM (6) and use the Smart Strip to control the Perform FX (if any) for the selected Group.
+Press SHIFT + PERFORM (FX Select) to quickly select and load a Perform FX for that Group while enabling its control from the Smart Strip. - Enable NOTES (7) and use the Smart Strip to play whatever is currently loaded on the pads: Sounds, notes or chords, depending on the current Pad Input mode.
+If you hold certain pads, only these pads are triggered by the strip, otherwise all pads can be triggered along the strip.
+E.g., with pads in Keyboard mode, you can touch the strip for single notes, slide your finger for progressive note strums, use two fingers for instant jumps between notes, but that's not all: You can use the Smart Strip in combination with the Note Repeat, Arp, and Chord engines for endless creative possibilities.